Axis Integrated Mental Health logo

 Is TMS Safe?
 What Are the Side Effects?

-TMS is generally well-tolerated.
+TMS is generally well-tolerated and has many benefits.
 The most common side effects are mild and temporary, such as:

 • Scalp discomfort